AlexanderSchuetz97/jni-simple/README.md

 ## Supported Java Versions
 In general, JNI and JVMTI are designed in a version agnostic manner;
-this means that they should work with nearly any version of Java.
+this means that jni-simple should work with nearly any version of Java.
 If a newer version of Java adds new functionality to JNI or JVMTI, then jni-simple will require an update to support that new functionality; however, existing functions should just work like they did in the previous versions.